 Draper, UT 84020

 Marcus is the online bank operated by Goldman Sachs, a global banking and investment giant.
 Its financial products include personal loans, which are designed for applicants with good credit or better and are available in all 50 states.

-Interest rates for Marcus personal loans are competitive, ranging from 6.99% to 19.99%, and the loans are available in every state except Maryland.
+Interest rates for Marcus personal loans are competitive, ranging from 6.99% to 19.99%.

 Marcus lets you prequalify for a loan by supplying basic information, including your total annual income and your reason for wanting the loan.
 This process doesn't require a hard credit inquiry until you complete the full application.
 That means prequalification won't affect your credit score.

 When you apply online for a Marcus personal loan, you could be approved within 24 hours.
 Marcus says its online application process takes as little as five minutes and that many Marcus customers receive funds in as little as five days.

 While Marcus loans offer competitive interest rates and don't charge many fees that other lenders do, keep in mind that the highest APR is higher than some credit card interest rates.
 Depending on what rate you qualify for, you might be better off using another lender.

 Unlike some other lenders, Marcus doesn't charge origination, prepayment or late fees for its personal loans.
 Origination fees are assessed by several lenders and can reach 8% of the loan amount, significantly increasing the cost of borrowing.

 And while the lack of late fees can help when you're in a pinch, it doesn't erase all the consequences of making a late payment.
 If you miss a payment or pay less than the amount due, you'll end up paying more interest and your final loan payment will be bigger as a result.

 Also, failing to make a loan payment on time or in full might be reported to the credit bureaus and show up on your credit report.
 That, in turn, could cause your credit score to drop.